Ecommerce is driven by technology, but there’s still a lot of work that people have to do.

 We could train people in the Philippines to work for online retailers everywhere else

 After a year I said, “Hey, this is pretty good.”
-Being a seller and a store owner, I knew there was a gap in the labour market locally.
+Being a seller and a store owner, I knew there was a gap in the labor market locally.
 A person with ecommerce skills is either going to be really expensive, or you’re going to have to invest a lot into training.
 You’re not going to get a college educated person for cheap in the local market, maybe a high school dropout or something like that.
 So I thought, why don’t we offer this service to everyone else in the world?
 We could train people in the Philippines to work for online retailers everywhere else.

 I ran it in the States for a year and then I moved out to the Philippines in 2013 to grow the business.